 I came back to life because my husband would not be comforted after my death.
-He made a life-sized doll in my image, and every night when he came home, he talked to me.
+He made a life-sized doll in my image, and every night when he came home, he talked to her.
 So wood turned to flesh, but I warned him not to touch me until we had returned to our people.
 If he did, I would die again.

 Now I am what I was before—a life-sized doll.